A new reason to eat organic: a diverse microbiome

 Bac2food study: first results at the end of 2021

 A great deal of research is needed to answer this.
 Since April 2021, Eosta has supported the Bac2food project, which is studying whether eating raw, fresh fruit and vegetables, grown with a rich microbiome, has an effect on the health of the digestive process.
 In the first instance, the research is studying the effect on digestion, which is modelled using an artificial digestive tract.
 The first results are expected in October or November 2021 and will be published in early 2022.
-The research is being conducted by Iris van Zoelen at Maastricht University under the supervision of professor Koen Venema (Maastricht) and professor Roel Kort (VU Amsterdam).
+The research is being conducted by Iris van Zoelen at Maastricht University under the supervision of professor Koen Venema (Maastricht) and by Lucs Jollie under supervision of professor Remco Kort (VU Amsterdam).
 It focuses specifically on growing methods for tomatoes, cucumber, paprika and lettuce.
 It must be noted that tomatoes, cucumber and paprika are grown in greenhouses, while lettuce is grown in soil outdoors.

 The wider connection – biodiversity is crucial for the continued existence of humanity